 Sprouting—Your Kitchen Mini Garden

-Growing sprouts of all kinds indoors is a great way to add fresh chlorophyll plus protein, vitamins and minerals to your diet when the cooling Autumn climate may mean less fresh, leafy green veggies in your garden or at the farmers’ markets.
+Growing sprouts of all kinds indoors is a great way to add fresh chlorophyll plus protein, vitamins and minerals to your diet and supplement fresh, leafy green veggies in your garden or at the farmers’ markets.

 Almost any seed or bean will sprout, but I like to grow alfalfa and sunflower seeds, as well as spicy radish seeds, green peas, lentils, garbanzo, mung, and red adzuki beans.
 Put a handful of them in a jar and see them grow.
 When they become green with chlorophyll many vitamins are added and the protein ratio decreases.
 Refrigerate them in a covered container and use in salads, soups, or sandwiches.
 You can also sprout red wheat to grow wheatgrass.